JeffML/the_blog/content/posts/2020-07-31-is-it-time-for-a-universal-type-system.md

 * Castor
 * Spring Roo

-Type definitions and cross-language mapping was just a part of what these frameworks and technologies did, but it was a big part.
-Type definitions and mappings are a cross-cutting concern--so is there some meta type definition that can be useful in addressing this reoccurring need?
-Conceptually it seems possible, so let's explore the idea further.
+Most of these technologies aren't focused on type definitions, but they do play a big role, and some of these either support data mapping or form the basis of a larger data mapping framework.
+So it seems like types, type definitions, and data mapping taken together are a cross-cutting concern in many applications.
+Can the concept be abstracted away in some fashion?

-## What are types?
+## Primitive and compound data types

 Types are definitions of data primitives and data structures.
-They are not objects with methods, they're just data definitions.
-There are two classes:
+They are not objects with methods (okay, maybe getter and setter methods would be the exception).
+They are just data type definitions.
+There are two classes.

 **Primitive Data Types**